Has anyone ever seen the movie ‘Rounders'?

 It is clear that a larger sample size is better than a smaller sample size for reducing variance; however, its effect is not as large as is seen by an improved winrate.
 We increased the winrate by two fold and increased the sample size by fivefold and found a similar effect.

 Key takeaway: Concentrate on improving your winrate as opposed to playing lots of hands.
-Stop mass multi-tabling and starting working on your game!
+Stop mass multi-tabling and start working on your game!

 The risk of ruin